-NOTICE ONLY use #2 diesel fuel when refueling.
-2. Remove fuel cap and fill tank as shown in Figure 30.
+ONLY use #2 diesel fuel when refueling.

+5. Open cabinet doors on the "right side" of the generator (from generator control panel position).
+Remove fuel cap and fill tank (Figure 30).

 Figure 30.
 Fueling the Generator

 NEVER overfill fuel tank - It is important to read the fuel gauge when filling trailer fuel tank.
 DO NOT wait for fuel to rise in filler neck (Figure 31).